ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 .. _acceptance-testing-cluster-config:

 If you create nodes using ``run-acceptance-tests --keep`` the command will print out the cluster configuration when it exits.
-E.g.
+For example:

 .. code-block:: console